microsoft/snmalloc/docs/BUILDING.md

 # Building on Windows

-The Windows build currently depends on at least Visual Studio.
+The Windows build currently depends on at least Visual Studio 2019.
 Both the 2019 and 2022 are regularly tested.
 To build with Visual Studio: